alex-petrenko/sample-factory/README.md

 python -m sample_factory.runner.run --run=myproject.train_10_seeds --runner=processes --max_parallel=12 --pause_between=10 --experiments_per_gpu=3 --num_gpus=4
 ```

-This will cycle through the requested configurations, training 12 experiments at the same time, 3 per GPU on 4 GPUs.
+This will cycle through the requested configurations, training 12 experiments at the same time, 3 per GPU on 4 GPUs using local OS-level parallelism.

-Use `--runner=slurm` for basic Slurm support (experimental).
+Runner supports other backends for parallel execution: `--runner=slurm` and `--runner=ngc` for Slurm and NGC support respectively.

 Individual experiments will be stored in `train_dir/run_name` so the whole experiment can be easily monitored
 with a single Tensorboard command.

+Find more information on runner API in `runner/README.md`.

 ### Dummy sampler